 Heart Reef is a super sweet composition of coral that’s naturally formed into the shape of a heart (duh).
 Because the region is strictly protected, snorkeling and diving is banned, so Heart Reef is best seen from a bird’s eye view by rented helicopter or seaplane.
 Heart Reef is one of the cutest hearts found in nature.

 While unbelievable from a bird’s eye view, the best way to explore Transylvania (AKA, Dracula’s hometown) is actually by car.
 But be wary, the winding road of the Transfagarasan Highway is filled with endless curves, dramatic drops, wandering sheep, and almost no barrier protection.
 You’ve been warned.
-Make a pit stop at Dracula’s castle and explore one of the most mysterious places on earth.
+Make a pit stop at the famous Romanian castle, Bran’s Castle, castle and explore one of the most mysterious places on earth.

 Mù Cang Chải is a rural district in the Northeast region of Vietnam.
 While small in size, this spot has a big reputation for it’s breathtaking rice terrace fields, stretching across 2,200 hectares of mountainside.
 The best time to visit is in the beginning of October when the rice harvest begins.

 Tokyo’s iconic intersection is best enjoyed from a bird’s eye view.
 The sprawling scramble intersection just outside Shibuya Station is an embodiment of Tokyo itself: action in all directions.
 For a view above the madness, visit Magnet by Shibuya 109, the 25th floor of the Shibuya Excel Hotel Tokyu, or L’Occitane Café.